 Whilst coconut possesses many health benefits, due to its fibre and nutritional content, it's the oil that makes it a truly remarkable food.

-The difference is in the fat molecule.
 All fats and oils are composed of molecules called fatty acids.
 Coconut oil is composed predominately of medium-chain fatty acids (MCFA), also known as medium-chain triglycerides (MCT).

 The vast majority of fats and oils in our diets, whether they are saturated or unsaturated or come from animals or plants, are composed of long-chain fatty acids (LCFA).
 Some 98 to 100% of all the fatty acids you consume are LCFA.